nopnop2002/esp-idf-parallel-tft/README.md

 ```
 ESP32S2 Limitation
 - tjpgd library does not exist in ESP32-S2 ROM.
-- Works only with GPIO parallel or REGISTER I / O parallel.
+- Works only with GPIO parallel or REGISTER I/O parallel.
+- Image function is not supported because the ROM is small.

 You have to set this config value with menuconfig.
 - CONFIG_DRIVER